cloudnoize/CodeAnalysis/MicroLock.md

 - Performs a loop, for each time the lock is locked increment the spins counter and perform a wait based in the spins value:
 - `if spins is lower than masSpins perform folly::asm_volatile_pause()` we didn't execute many wait rounds, there is hope to get the lock with short wait, it instructs the cpu to execute some pause instruction without performing context switch.
-- `if spins is larger than maxSpins perform yield` results in an expensive system call
+- `if spins is larger than maxSpins perform yield` might result in an expensive system call `sched_yield` which instructs the os scheduler to schedule a different thread for execution

  - List item